-As a teacher for the SAT, most of the techniques I've seen recommended to learn new words are based on flash cards.
-It always puzzles me.
+As a teacher for tests like the SAT, GMAT, and the GRE, most of the techniques I've seen recommend learning new words from flash cards.
+Know this: a plethora of mnemonic techniques exist; among the least powerful is flash cards.
 A sparse vocabulary is one of the easiest problems to overcome on the SAT.
-A plethora of mnemonic techniques exist; among the least powerful is flash cards.

 Today we'll discuss one important and effective technique for memorizing vocabulary: the LOCI method.
 This method takes a little while to get used to.
 But once you do, you'll be able to memorize words in a matter of seconds.
 And you won't have to constantly review and memorize by force.

 For example, take the word 'transient.'
 The word transient means temporary or fleeting.

 Let's break up 'transient' into two parts: 'tran' and 'sient'.

 For me, I imagine a train - from 'tran' - and a sea - from 'sient.'

 Now imagine a train disappearing over the sea.
 It appears briefly and then disappears - transient.

 You don't have to worry if the image isn't an exact representation.
 (And it usually won't be.)
 It'll serve as an anchor, drawing the meaning after it.
 The wackier and more ridiculous the image, the easier it will be to remember it.

 Let's take another example: 'quotidian.'
 This word means ordinary or everyday.